ppy/osu-wiki/wiki/Contests/KPMC/1/en.md

 - **Music Representation (15):** How well the map reflects the music through its emphasis, patterning, etc.
 - **Creativity (15):** How the map stands out compared to the other submissions.
 - **Rankability (5):** How suitable the map is for ranking.
-This means ensuring it is timed correctly and follows osu!mania Ranking Criteria (both overall and difficulty-specific).
+This means ensuring it is timed correctly and follows osu!mania ranking criteria (both overall and difficulty-specific).
 - **Judge Impression (5):** How well the judges believe the map is put together.
 They can award points based on aspects they find noteworthy or memorable.

 ## Notes
 [^ranked]: The top 3 submissions will receive 2 nominations if the mapper wishes.
-[^playtester]: The anonymized submission chosen by the playtester based on its playability aspect.
+[^playtester]: The anonymised submission chosen by the playtester based on its playability aspect.